 Dr. Jesse Courtier is an Associate Professor of Pediatric Radiology at the UCSF Benioff Children’s Hospital and co-Founder of Sira Medical, a startup focusing on the application of Augmented Reality for improved medical education, training, and pre-surgical planning.
-He co-developed the initial versions of the Sira application for the Microsoft Hololens and Apple iOS after seeing the challenging disconnect between medical imaging and surgery, subsequently being awarded the UCSF Innovation Ventures Catalyst Award.
+He co-developed the initial versions of the Sira application for Microsoft Hololens and Apple iOS after seeing the challenging disconnect between medical imaging and surgery, subsequently being awarded the UCSF Innovation Ventures Catalyst Award.
 Dr. Courtier is a multi-award-winning educator and physician leader.
 His interests lie in the use of advanced imaging technology for medical education and improved patient care.
 Dr. Courtier will be speaking at our upcoming webinar.

 Jenny: When was the first encounter you had with Augmented Reality?
 What was that experience like?
 What were you thinking at that moment?